Aset Penerbit

 3.1 Implementation

-The Department site manager must confirm that all the requirements in the 2021 Recreation and Outdoor Education Activities for Public School Procedures are implemented on 1 January 2021
+The Department Site Manager must confirm that all the requirements in the 2025 Recreation and Outdoor Education Activities for Public School procedures are implemented on 21 July 2025.

 3.2 All recreation and outdoor education activities